 We see that the reduction of global poverty was very substantial even when we do not take into account the poverty reduction in China.
 In 1981 almost one third (29%) of the non-Chinese world population was living in extreme poverty.
 By 2013 this share had fallen to 12%.

-What is also interesting to see in the chart is that until 2005, the inclusion of China increased the share of the world population living in extreme poverty; but since then, this has reversed, and the inclusion of China is now reducing the global poverty headcount ratio.
-This is because 2005 is the year when China’s poverty fell below the world poverty ratio.
+What is also interesting to see is that until 2005, the inclusion of China increased the share of the world population living in extreme poverty; but since then, this has reversed.
+The inclusion of China is now reducing the global poverty headcount ratio.
+This is because 2005 is the year when China’s poverty ratio fell below the world poverty ratio.

 As a side note, it is of course silly anyway to say ‘the decline of global poverty is only because of China’.
 We care about people – not about countries, and since more than every 5th person in the world is Chinese, it is a really important achievement for the world that extreme poverty has decreased so substantially in China.